 The most significant epiphany I had in my late 40s was the concept of giving up success for more significance in life.
 I had read a book by Bob Buford that would ultimately change my life called Halftime.

 The book's essence is that most people stop and ask later in life, is this all there is to my life?
 How come I experienced success but feel unfulfilled?
 What’s left to do in my life?
 How can I finish life’s race well?
 What is a personal passion that will help and serve others well?

 Buford’s target audience focused on people who wanted to move from “success to significance.”

 When I read Buford’s book, It seemed like he was talking directly to me and my situation.
-I highly recommend his book Halftime and related resources if you consider a significant change in your life.
+I highly recommend his book Halftime and related resources if you are considering a significant change in your life.

 I decided to leave a good position as an agency director as part of the Governors’ small cabinet (a non-partisan position) and take a different position outside the cabinet to spend more time with my family.
 That sounds like a worn-out platitude, but it was true.

-After being a hard driver for decades, I knew I needed to spend more connected time at home.
+After being a hard driver for decades, I knew I needed more connected time at home.